its2easy/animate-sprite/readme.md

 sequence, rotate an image by the mouse and touch, autoplay, loop, reverse and exposes an API to programmatically control the animation.

-To use it you have to export animation from your 3d app as a series of frames and combine them in one image file (sprite).
+To use it you should export animation from your 3d app as a series of frames and combine them in one image file (sprite).

 * [Installation](#installation)